 Well-defined Target Audience: Typically, an ebook should have a clear and well-defined target audience.
 Ideally, an ebook should address a key pain point of your customers, introduce a new concept or present new insight on an issue.
 However, you would be able to do that only if you truly understand them and are aware of their challenges and needs.

 Enjoyable read: Several ebooks fail to benefit from them because they are tedious and drab.
 They are just pages after pages of information.
 In such cases, the customers will just scan through it or stop reading altogether.
 You can make it enjoyable by giving fun facts, statistics, pictures, infographics, and more.

-Great design: If the content is king, then design is the queen.
+Great design: If the content is king, then design is the queen in effective content development.
 A creative and well-thought design can make the ebook appealing.
 It is a misconception that ebooks need to be text-heavy.
 The primary job of the ebook is to present the concept and information in an easy-to-understand format.
 Design is a crucial component to ensure this.
 From the cover design to visual aids to even how the content is placed, design plays a decisive role in upping the readability factor and making your ebook a hit with the target audience.

 Is it better than whitepaper?

 Honestly, both ebooks and whitepapers serve different purposes.
 So we cannot say if one is better than the other.